 8. Change computer settings to go into sleep mode after a long period of non-use, and encourage employees to turn off computers when leaving to go home.

 9. Evaluate your HVAC system.
 Does retrofitting make sense?
 Establish a plan to increase HVAC efficiency.
+Alternatively, reach out to Tulsa HVAC contractors and have the HVAC system reviewed to ensure it’s working efficiently.

 10. Evaluate your commercial building for onsite renewable energy, such as solar.
 Generating your own clean electricity offsets your energy use as well as carbon dioxide emissions.
 You may also want to consider energy-saving solutions like the tinting of your office’s windows.
 If you’re looking for a company that does commercial window tinting all over Los Angeles then it might be worth getting in touch with Campbell Window Film to see how they can help.
 Not only can this help to reduce your energy usage but can also provide your workers with additional privacy from the outside world.